Prescribing Morse scalar curvatures: pinching and Morse theory: Non-existence results

 We consider the sequence $(K_m)_m$ given by Proposition \ref{p:Km} and a sequence of positive solutions to

 Even without assuming uniform energy bounds as in Theorem \ref{t:ex-multi}, we aim to prove that $(u_m)_m$ stays uniformly bounded on compact sets of $S^n \setminus \{\mathtt{N}\}$.

 By construction, see the first and final steps in the proof of Proposition \ref{p:Km}, the only critical points of $K_0$ are $\mathtt{N}$ and a compact set $K_U \subseteq U$, where the Laplacian is positive and bounded away from zero.
-By Corollary 1.4 in \cite{cl1} or Theorem 2 in \cite{cl97} the sequence $(u_m)_m$ is uniformly bounded in $L^\infty$ on compact sets of $S^n \setminus \{ \mathtt{N} \cup K_U \}$, since $|\n K_m|$ is bounded away from zero here, hence we only need to focus on $K_U$.
+By Corollary 1.4 in \cite{cl1} or Theorem 2 in \cite{cl97} the sequence $(u_m)_m$ is uniformly bounded in $L^\infty$ on compact sets of